JamesG3/Leetcode/AAA(Note for this repository).md

 - **Greedy**
 	- 121.Best Time to Buy and Sell Stock
 	- 122.Best Time to Buy and Sell Stock II
+- **Level traversal**
+	- 116.Populating Next Right Pointers in Each Node

 #### Array and List
 - **Traverse the list and mark**